MadBomber/robot_lab-to/docs/index.md

   so the robot doesn't repeat itself.
 See [Cross-Iteration Memory](concepts/notes.md).
 - **Independent verification.** The robot can't self-certify success — a real command you choose is the deciding authority.
 See [Verification Gate](concepts/verification.md).
+- **Scored, descending iterations.** An **eval** replaces the robot's self-report with an orchestrator-owned measurable judgement — a deterministic `--measure`/ `--target` for code, or a pairwise LLM judge for prose — so the branch only ever moves forward.
+See [Evals](concepts/evals.md).
 - **It stops on its own.** Hard limits plus a natural-language stop condition mean you can leave it unattended.
 See [Stop Conditions](concepts/stop-conditions.md).
 - **It asks before overstepping.** For irreversible or ambiguous choices the robot